 | Typical Cost | Higher | Lower |

-Open-cell foam is often used for sound attenuation between interior walls, while closed-cell foam is the go-to choice for exterior applications, basements, and anywhere moisture or structural support is a factor.
+Open-cell foam is often chosen for sound attenuation between interior walls, while closed-cell foam is the go-to for exterior applications, basements, and anywhere moisture or structural support matters most.

-Clearly define what you want to achieve.
-Is the main goal to lower energy bills, improve indoor comfort, prevent moisture problems, or add strength to an older structure?
-Your primary objective will help determine if closed-cell foam is the best solution or if another material might be more appropriate.
+Define what you want to achieve.
+Is the goal lower energy bills, better indoor comfort, moisture control, or added strength for an older structure?
+The answer shapes whether closed-cell foam is the best fit or another material makes more sense.

-Local building codes dictate minimum R-value requirements for different parts of a building.
-These requirements vary significantly based on climate zone.
-For example, a home in Wyoming requires more insulation than one in Florida.
-Ensure your insulation plan meets or exceeds the standards outlined by the International Energy Conservation Code (IECC) and any local amendments.
+Local codes set minimum R-value requirements that vary by climate zone, and a home in a cold region needs more insulation than one in a mild climate.
+Confirm your plan meets or exceeds the International Energy Conservation Code and any local amendments.

-The condition of the substrate matters.
-Spray foam should only be applied to clean, dry surfaces that are free of rot or damage.
-Any underlying moisture or structural issues must be addressed before insulation is installed.
-It’s also important to consider ventilation.
-Sealing a building envelope too tightly without a proper mechanical ventilation strategy can sometimes lead to indoor air quality issues.
+Spray foam should only go on clean, dry surfaces free of rot or damage.
+Address any underlying moisture or structural issues first, and plan for proper mechanical ventilation, since sealing a building envelope too tightly without it can affect indoor air quality.

-Spray foam is a chemical product created on-site, and its performance depends entirely on the quality of the installation.
-It is not a DIY project.
-Always hire a certified and insured contractor who follows strict safety protocols.
-A professional installer will ensure the foam is mixed at the correct temperature and applied at the right thickness to deliver the promised performance.
+Spray foam is a chemical product mixed and applied on-site, so its performance depends entirely on installation quality.
+Always hire a certified, insured contractor who follows strict safety protocols and applies the material at the correct thickness and temperature.

-Closed-cell spray foam offers a powerful solution for insulating, air sealing, and strengthening a wide range of structures.
-From residential walls and attics to large commercial warehouses, its unique combination of a high R-value, low permeability, and structural rigidity makes it an effective choice for many challenging applications.
-By evaluating your specific project goals, budget, and local climate requirements, you can determine if it is the right material to improve your building’s performance, comfort, and long-term durability.
+Closed-cell spray foam offers a powerful combination of insulation, air sealing, and structural reinforcement for a wide range of buildings.
+From residential walls and attics to large commercial warehouses, its high closed-cell spray foam R-value, low permeability, and rigidity make it a strong choice for demanding applications.
+Weighing your project goals, budget, and local climate requirements will help determine whether it is the right material for your building’s performance, comfort, and long-term durability.
+This effectiveness also helps explain why the global spray polyurethane foam market continues to grow, a trend driven by rising energy costs and stricter building codes, according to a market analysis by Grand View Research.

 Every building is different, and a proper evaluation is the first step toward an effective insulation strategy.
-For a detailed consultation based on your property’s specific needs, contact High Country Solutions.
-A professional can help you analyze your options and design a plan that delivers lasting value.
-Reach out via email at [email protected] or by phone at (307) 248-9063 to discuss your project.
+For a detailed consultation based on your property’s needs, reach out by phone at (307) 248-9063 or by email at [email protected] to discuss your project.